Analyst: Wichita at 'a really interesting moment' in its history

 Chung's firm was hired three years ago to analyze Wichita's strengths, problems and potential.
 His initial report was sobering, saying Wichita had lost its mojo.
 It identified four key challenges where the community can make changes and influence its future: its business cycle, human capital, entrepreneurship and perception.

 He is returning to Wichita to offer an update on how the city is responding to those challenges.
 His presentation, which is open to the public, will be at 4:30 p.m.
-Monday at the Advanced Learning Library, 711 West 2nd St. N.
+Monday at the Advanced Learning Library, 711 W. Second St. N.

 "We're at a really interesting point in Wichita at the moment," Chung said.